krisjuune/culture-data/README.md

 Function to calculate corrected Chl values, log_Chl, and to produce a half empty data matrix, containing the times of easurements as the 1st column,and the corresponding Chl values as the 2nd column, and log_Chl is as the 5th column.
 The input data matrix has to be in the form as returned by the unction data_table.
 Other inputs include a string array of dates, and a row vector containing the trace metal concentrations.

+Calculations assume exponential growth of the cell number (as approximated by Chlorophyll fluorescence).

 In order to observe the growth phase of organisms, plot the 1st column of the data matrix against the 5th column.

 ### Plot daily measurements